zthorson/snaptest/Readme.md

 ### Adding Packages

 In the main or another subdirectory, add the required source along with an appropriate Android.mk file.
 Then you MUST add the name of the package to the PRODUCT_PACKAGES variable, or the package will be build, but not added to the AOSP.

+## TODO

+Next steps involve seeing minimal I can make the build in preparation for doing the same to the production image.
+This will involve no longer using full_base, but using something closser to embedded.mk.